aki665/react-native-archipelago/README.md

 # archipela-go

-Currently this is extremely barebones.
-Currently, this is just a glorified text client.
+Currently this is extremely barebones and is just a glorified text client.

 ## How to run
 1. Install [Node.Js](https://nodejs.org/en)